openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 ### Dependencies & Dependency Management

-Rewrite provides a bill of materials (BOM) that when imported into your build, will manage the versions of any rewrite dependencies that are included within a project.
+Rewrite provides a bill of materials (BOM) that, when imported into your build, will manage the versions of any rewrite dependencies that are included within a project.

 You can import the bill of materials into either Gradle or Maven and then include concrete dependencies on the various rewrite libraries without specifying their version.